nagasudhirpulla/taming_python/blog/skills/postgres_install.md

 sudo apt-get -y install postgresql
 ```
 ## pgAdmin for database administration
-* The PostgreSQL database can be very easily administered pgAdmin is the
+* The PostgreSQL database administration can be very easily done using the  pgAdmin tool
+* It is included with the postgreSQL da
 ![pgAdmin_snap](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/img/pgAdmin_snap.png)

 ### References